barricklab/seabreeze/README.md

 # Seabreeze
 Author: Ira Zibbu

-Last update to README: 2024-03-13
+Last update to README: 2024-08-28

-Seabreeze is an automated pipeline for structural variant analysis from bacterial resequencing experiments.
-It is currently under development as I migrate and clean the workflow first described in the [LTEE-SV](https://github.com/ira-zibbu/LTEE-SV) project repo.
+Seabreeze is an automated pipeline for structural variant analysis from bacterial resequencing experiments, and this repository holds the a version of seabreeze adapted to analyse structural variants

 Seabreeze uses snakemake to neatly manage input/output file and conda environment dependencies.

+### Updates
+As of August 2024, the general purpose structural variant analysis tool [seabreeze](https://github.com/barricklab/seabreeze) is now hosted separately on the BarrickLab GitHub.
+Please use that version for your own data, and not this.

 # Quick start
 To replicate analysis, follow these steps: